-4.2.
+5.2.
 General Rules

-1. All teams must be supervised during all official functions by a qualified director/advisor/coach.

-2. Coaches must require proficiency before skill progression.
-Coaches must consider the athlete, group and team skill levels with regard to proper performance level placement.

-3. All directors, advisors and coaches should have an emergency response plan in the event of an injury.
+- 1. All teams must be supervised during all official functions by a qualified director/advisor/coach. - 2.
+Coaches must require proficiency before skill progression.
+Coaches must consider the athlete, group and team skill levels with regard to proper performance level placement. - 3.
+All directors, advisors and coaches should have an emergency response plan in the event of an injury.

-4.3.
+5.3.
 Choreography and Costuming

-1. Suggestive, offensive, or vulgar choreography, costuming, makeup and/or music are inappropriate for family audiences and therefore lack audience appeal.

-2. Routine choreography should be appropriate and entertaining for all audience members.
-Vulgar or suggestive material is defined as any movement or choreography implying something improper or indecent, appearing offensive or sexual in content, and/or relaying lewd or profane gestures or implications.

-3. Teams may not compromise the integrity of the performance surface (Examples: residue from sprays, powders, oils, etc.).

-4. Use of fire, noxious gases, live animals and other potentially hazardous elements are strictly prohibited.

-5. Inappropriate choreography, costuming and/or music may also affect the judges' overall impression and/or score of the routine.

-6. All costuming, makeup and choreography should be age appropriate and acceptable for family audiences.

-7. All costuming should be secure and offer full coverage of body parts.
-Costume malfunctions resulting in team members being exposed may be grounds for disqualification.

-8. Tights should be worn under briefs, hot pants or excessively short shorts.
+- 1. Suggestive, offensive, or vulgar choreography, costuming, makeup and/or music are inappropriate for family audiences and therefore lack audience appeal. - 2.
+Routine choreography should be appropriate and entertaining for all audience members.
+Vulgar or suggestive material is defined as any movement or choreography implying something improper or indecent, appearing offensive or sexual in content, and/or relaying lewd or profane gestures or implications. - 3.
+Teams may not compromise the integrity of the performance surface (Examples: residue from sprays, powders, oils, etc.). - 4.
+Use of fire, noxious gases, live animals and other potentially hazardous elements are strictly prohibited. - 5.
+Inappropriate choreography, costuming and/or music may also affect the judges' overall impression and/or score of the routine. - 6.
+All costuming, makeup and choreography should be age appropriate and acceptable for family audiences. - 7.
+All costuming should be secure and offer full coverage of body parts.
+Costume malfunctions resulting in team members being exposed may be grounds for disqualification. - 8.
+Tights should be worn under briefs, hot pants or excessively short shorts. - 9.
+Footwear is required.
+Partial sole shoes are acceptable.

-Every effort should be made to ensure that the lyrics of the music are appropriate for all audience members.

-9. Shoes must be worn during the competition.
-Dance paws are acceptable.
 Performing barefoot, in socks and/or footed tights, high heels, roller skates, roller blades or any other footwear that is inappropriate for the sport is prohibited.
-If in doubt please, consult the ECU Competition Rules Committee for approval.

-10. Jewelry as a part of the costume is allowed.

-11. All male performers' costumes must include a shirt that is fastened; however, it can be sleeveless.

-12. The competitors who begin a routine must remain the same throughout the course of a routine.
-A performer is not permitted to be "replaced" by another performer during a routine.

-13. An athlete must not have gum, candy, cough drops or other such edible items or non-edible items, which may cause choking, in her/his mouth during practice and/or performance.
+If in doubt please, consult the ECU Competition Rules Committee for approval. - 10.
+Jewelry as a part of the costume is allowed. - 11.
+All male performers' costumes must include a shirt that is fastened; however, it can be sleeveless. - 12.
+No cheers or chants are allowed. - 13.
+The competitors who begin a routine must remain the same throughout the course of a routine.
+A performer is not permitted to be "replaced" by another performer during a routine. - 14.
+An athlete must not have gum, candy, cough drops or other such edible items or non-edible items, which may cause choking, in her/his mouth during practice and/or performance.

-14. A team's native and local language is recommended (if applicable) for all performances.

-15. A team's native and local culture is recommended for inclusion within the performance routine.

-4.4.
+5.4.
 Props